pacospace/data-science-lda/README.rst

 Debugging
 =========

-You can se the environment variable `DEBUG_LEVEL` to 1 to check for each step performed (time will be affected).
+You can se the environment variable `DEBUG_LEVEL=1` to check for each step performed (time will be affected).

 .. code-block:: console